-Washington's carbon monoxide alarm law was passed in 2009, requiring that all buildings classified as residential occupancies (which includes condominiums) be equipped with carbon monoxide detectors by January 1, 2013.
-See RCW 19.27.530 for the full text of the law.
+Washington's carbon monoxide alarm law requires that all buildings classified as residential occupancies (which includes condominiums) be equipped with carbon monoxide detectors by January 1, 2013.

 A carbon monoxide detector is a device that detects the presence of carbon monoxide gas in order to prevent carbon monoxide poisoning.
 Carbon monoxide poisoning is extremely dangerous and can cause permanent injury or even death.
 Because carbon monoxide is odorless and colorless, it is not ordinarily detectable without a specialized detector.
 Symptoms of exposure are similar to the flu.